Saint-Valentin named after the Patron Saint of Lovers:

 And so ends the lovely story of how Saint-Valentin won the hearts of many towns and people around the world and sealed its reputation as a village of lovers.

-If you’re travelling in the Champagne region, call into Saint-Valentin and plant a tree, post a love message, enjoy Lovers’ Park and the hospitality of this village of lovers.What about you?
-What are your thoughts on this subject?
+If you’re travelling in the Champagne region, call into Saint-Valentin and plant a tree, post a love message, enjoy Lovers’ Park and the hospitality of this village of lovers.Did I leave anything out?